All Episodes

 Here is a montage of Senator Schumer's opening statement yesterday.

-I joined my colleagues.
+I join my colleagues.

-We have had I cannot my teenage daughter.
+We have had I Cannot my teenage daughter.

 To me, I began then I was alone.

-I will one of us, however, we only we have and we it is our power we so for me I will we do not why I met why I gave we'd have I have no doubt I have no doubt I believe before us I hope help us let me be clear.
+However, we only we have and we it is our power we so for me I will we do not why I met why I gave we'd have I have no doubt I have no doubt I believe before us I hope help us let me be clear.

-I want, I want, I look forward to hearing your testimony.
+I look forward to hearing your testimony.

 There won't be much.